 And that’s just two that I can remember – the vast majority don’t even stick in my brain.

 Another good example of creative correctness surrounds the Burger King ads.
+I’ve written elsewhere about how BK ads contributed to their downfall.
 Check out this quote justifying these ineffective ads:

 “The BK ads from CPB may not have moved the fast food middle child ahead in sales but the work was interesting and conversational.”